Skip to content

 Amazon Music: Listen Now

 There were limits, standards, and levels.
-Those who are getting in touch complaining about ’45 handicappers’ picking up pots, feel these have been swept away in an acceptance of mediocrity.
+Those who are getting in touch complaining about ’45 handicappers’ picking up pots feel these have been swept away in an acceptance of mediocrity.

-It’s become too easy for some to tell their members the World Handicap System is the villain, when they have many powers to address some of the concerns.
+If this is an issue, perhaps you should start asking some awkward questions.
+It’s become too easy for some clubs to tell their members the World Handicap System is the villain, when they have many powers to address any concerns.

 world handicap system